Influence of orbital nematic order on spin responses in Fe-based superconductors: Dynamical spin susceptibility

-In Fig. \ref{fig3.1}, we plot the temperature-dependent spin susceptibility at $\mathbf{Q}_1$ and $\mathbf{Q}_2$ with $d$-, $s^{\prime}$- and $s$-wave orbital nematic order.
-Three cases are considered with frequency, $\omega = 6$meV, $15$meV and $19$meV, respectively.
-Clearly, below critical temperature $T_c$ with a finite orbital order, the spin fluctuation spectrum breaks the tetragonal symmetry.
-While the spin susceptibility at $\mathbf{Q}_1$ increases with deceasing temperature, the susceptibility at $\mathbf{Q}_2$ decreases with temperature.
-Thus the spin fluctuation spectrum breaks the discrete rotational symmetry and shows spin fluctuation nematicity.
+In Fig. \ref{fig3.1}, we plot the temperature-dependent spin susceptibility at AFM $\mathbf{Q}_1$ and $\mathbf{Q}_2$ with different orbital nematic orders.
+For comparison with the INS experiment\cite{LuDaiScience2014}, three frequencies $\omega = 6$meV, $15$meV and $19$meV are considered.
+It is obvious that in the nematic state with a finite orbital nematic order, the spin fluctuations break the tetragonal symmetry.
+While the spin susceptibility at $\mathbf{Q}_1$ increases with deceasing temperature, the spin susceptibility at $\mathbf{Q}_2$ decreases with temperature, which is consistent to the INS experiment\cite{LuDaiScience2014}.
+This result shows that a finite orbital nematic order can easily lead to nematic spin fluctuations.

-Physically, a finite orbital nematic order would lift the degeneracy between $d_{xz}$ and $d_{yz}$ electronic states.
-The lifting of orbital degeneracy would shows itself in spin susceptibility from two different ways, through function $C^{m n}_{\mu_1 \mu_2}$ and through function $F^{m n}_{\mu_1 \mu_2}$.
-To see how these two factors play role in the nematicity of spin susceptibility, we calculate the spin susceptibility in two further cases.
-In the first case, we call it for {\it vertex} effect, we neglect the effect of the orbital order on function $F^{m n}_{\mu_1 \mu_2}$ and set orbital order zero in it.
-In this case, the orbital order plays role through the unitary matrix $U$ which transforms the spin matrix from the orbital representation into the band one.
-In the other case, we call it for {\it band} effect, we set orbital order zero in function $C^{m n}_{\mu_1 \mu_2}$.
-In this case, the role of the orbital order is to modify the nesting condition through the electronic band structure in function $F^{m n}_{\mu_1 \mu_2}$.

-Fig. \ref{fig3.2} shows the vertex and band effects of the orbital order on spin susceptibility.
-For comparison, the full effect of orbital order is also shown.
-In the case with $d$-wave orbital order, the nematicity in spin susceptibility mainly comes from the band effect through a nesting condition.
-In the case with $s^{\prime}$- or $s$-wave orbital order, the vertex and band effects have nearly same contribution in the formation of the spin response nematicity.
+In the multi-orbital FeSCs, both the orbital character of the eigenstates and the band dispersion have important influence on the dynamical spin responses.
+Thus the orbital nematic order, which lifts the degeneracy of the $d_{xz}$ and $d_{yz}$ states, would make influence on the nematic spin fluctuations from two factors, the orbital character of the eigenstates and the band dispersion.
+To distinguish these two factors, we consider the following two cases.
+In the first case we call it the {\it vertex} effect, we set the orbital nematic order zero in $F^{m n}_{\mu_1 \mu_2}$.
+In this case the orbital nematic order plays role through the $U$ matrix which carries the orbital character of the eigenstates.
+In the other case we call it the {\it band} effect, we set the orbital nematic order zero in $C^{m n}_{\mu_1 \mu_2}$.
+In this case the role of the orbital nematic order is mainly to modify the Fermi-surface nesting condition through the band dispersion in function $F^{m n}_{\mu_1 \mu_2}$.
+Fig. \ref{fig3.2} shows the vertex and band effects of the orbital nematic order on the spin susceptibility.
+For comparison the full effect is also shown.
+With a $d$-wave orbital nematic order, the dynamical spin nematicity is dominant by the band effect through a modification of Fermi-surface nesting condition.
+With a $s^{\prime}$- or $s$-wave nematic order, the vertex and band effects have nearly same contributions in the spin response nematicity.
+It should be noted that the vertex and band contributions of the orbital nematic order in the spin response nematicity are not additive.